 In Twitter terms, I self-present as a disarmingly earnest editor, translator of academia, portmanteuse, and domesticated roustabout.

-My truly lovely husband, Josh Page, is a professor of sociology and law at the University of Minnesota, a food writer for The Heavy Table, and a cardio barre instructor at Six Degrees (come to think of it, so am I!).
+My truly lovely husband, Josh Page, is a professor of sociology and law at the University of Minnesota, a food writer for The Heavy Table, and a TRX instructor at Six Degrees (come to think of it, so am I!).
 He’s a great writer, and I’m so happy to work alongside him in print and in life.